Some results for the wave function at the origin for S-wave levels: Notation and preliminaries

 where

 and

 The radial wavefunction $R_{n\ell}(r)$ for energy $E_n$ is real so its modulus square is the same as its square.
 Consequently, the inequalities in the introduction are usually stated for the modulus square.
-The energy of the bound state increases with principal quantum number, $n$, thus $E_1<E_2 <E_3 \ldots$ .
-The potential obeys the standard restrictions, namely, $\lim_{r\rightarrow 0} r^2 V(r)=0$.
-Also, recall that $R_{n\ell}(r)$ behaves as $ r^{\ell}$ as $r$ tends to zero.
-For an attractive force, the asymptotic behaviour ($r\rightarrow\infty$) of the radial wavefunction $ u(r)$ will be like $\exp(-ar)$, $a>0$.
+The energy of the bound state increases with the principal quantum number $n$, thus $E_1<E_2 <E_3\ldots$.
+The potential obeys the standard restrictions, namely, $\lim_{r\to 0}[r^2 V(r)]=0$.
+Also, recall that $R_{n\ell}(r)$ behaves as $r^{\ell}$ as $r$ tends to zero.
+For an attractive force, the asymptotic behaviour ($r\to\infty$) of the radial wavefunction $u_{n\ell}(r)$ will be like $\exp(-ar)$, $a>0$.

 Multiply the radial equation by $u'_{n\ell}$ and integrate from zero to infinity.
 The term with $E_n$ gives zero.
-One integration by parts gives
+One integration by parts gives:

 The term $W_\ell(r)u^2_{n\ell}(r)$ from the partial integration does not contribute.
-This is obvious for the upper limit $ r=\infty$.
+This is obvious for the upper limit $r=\infty$.
 One has to be careful at the lower limit $r=0$.
-However, since $V(r)$ is less singular than $r^{-2}$ and $u^2_{n\ell}(r)\sim r^{2(\ell+1)}$ as $r\rightarrow 0$, the lower limit also does not contribute.
+However, since $V(r)$ is less singular than $r^{-2}$ and $u^2_{n\ell}(r)\sim r^{2(\ell+1)}$ as $r\to 0$, the lower limit also does not contribute.
 All this is well known.
-Before specialising to S-wave it is interesting to consider the above equation for non-zero $\ell$.
+Before specializing to $S$-wave it is interesting to consider the above equation for non-zero $\ell$.

-\subsection{Result for non-zero $\ell$}
+\section{Result for non-zero $\bm{\ell}$}

-In this case, since the l.h.s. of Eq(8) is zero, the equation simply says that the expectation value of the effective force $W'_{\ell}(r)$ is zero.
-Alternatively, it implies that the expectation value of $ V'(r)$ for a general potential is related to that of $r^{-3}$.
-Explicitly,
+In this case, since the left hand side of Eq.~(\ref{eq8}) is zero, the equation simply says that the expectation value of the effective force $W'_{\ell}(r)$ is zero.
+Alternatively, it implies that the expectation value of $V'(r)$ for a general potential is related to that of $r^{-3}$.
+Explicitly:

-This general result (probably known personally to many \cite{VG2}) deserves to be better known.
+This general result (probably known personally to many~\cite{VG2}) deserves to be better known.
 It is is very useful.
 For example, for a Coulomb potential it immediately gives the correct relation between the expectation values of $r^{-2}$ and $r^{-3}$.

-\subsection{$S$-wave relations}
+\section{$\bm{S}$-wave relations}

-For $\ell=0$, Eq(8) reduces to
+For $\ell=0$, Eq.~(\ref{eq8}) reduces to:

-This is a well-known result and provides the basis for the arguments leading to the proof of the results given in the introduction.
+This is a well-known result and provides the basis for the arguments leading to the proof of the results given in Sec.~\ref{introduction}.